AfterShip/tracking-sdk-ruby/README.md

 The AfterShip SDK has the following resource which are exactly the same as the API endpoints:

-- estimatedDeliveryDateResource
-  - Prediction for the Estimated Delivery Date
-  - Batch prediction for the Estimated Delivery Date
 - trackingResource
   - Get trackings
   - Create a tracking